thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 There are a couple of performance and memory usage penalties to be mindful of:

-* When working in a language that does not come with a tail-call optimizing compiler, an (iterative) implementation written from scratch could stop the algorithm consuming too many stack frames.
+* When working in a language that does not come with a tail-call optimizing compiler, we must use an iterative version of `las_vegas` to prevent potential stack overflow.
-* Calling the original search function repeatedly will force recomputation of the factor responsible for removing the leading digit.
-This can be avoided by writing the implementation from scratch, as above.
+* Calling `monte_carlo` repeatedly will also force recomputation of the factor responsible for removing the leading digit.
+This inefficiency can only be avoided by writing the implementation from scratch.

+The library can support just the Monte Carlo implementation if it is not likely to be used in pathological cases, or in situations where false positive matches are unacceptable.

 ## Further reading